Awards and decorations of the Indian Armed Forces: Commendation Card

 All three branches of the military issue Commendation Cards, which are badges awarded for "individual acts of gallantry or distinguished service or devotion to duty performed either in operation or non-operational areas.
 It is a type of gallantry award.
 The award will be for a specific act of bravery or distinguished service or special service.
 The award will not be made posthumously."

 All three branches issue Commendations Cards at the level of the highest officer (Chief of the Army Staff, Chief of the Naval Staff and Chief of the Air Staff).
 Additionally, Chief of Defence Staff also issues the Commendation Cards.
 The awards at lower levels seem to vary between services.

+Honorary Ranks

+In the Indian Army, honorary ranks and commissions are conferred as a form of formal recognition, granted in exceptional cases, to eminent civilians through honorary commissions in the Territorial Army, the volunteer reserve component of the Indian Army.In the Territorial Army, honorary commissions have also been used to associate nationally prominent figures with the force and to strengthen public identification with military service.